jmehne/matplotlib/doc/users/colormapnorms.rst

 The artists that map data to
 color pass the arguments *vmin* and *vmax* to :func:`matplotlib.colors.Normalize`.
-We can substnatiate the normalization and see what it returns.
+We can substantiate the normalization and see what it returns.
 In this case it returns 0.5:

 .. ipython::